Hantang-Li/transit-system/README.md

 # transit-system

-A transit card system built by Java, under a graphical interface, people are able to tap in and tap out at given stations.
-The system is able to compute the cost.
-More like a travel game.
+An object-oriented transit system built by Java, able to configure station maps, store customer information, calculate fares based on the location and time that a user tapped in and tapped out on a station and make logs.
+The project received a near-perfect score due to its fault tolerance.

 Main java file is at transit-system/src/application/Main.java